 - painful, swollen joints

-Not every person will experience all of these symptoms.
+Not every person will experience all these symptoms.
 Some people will experience entirely different symptoms if they have a less common type of psoriasis.

 Most people with psoriasis go through “cycles” of symptoms.
 The condition may cause severe symptoms for a few days or weeks, and then the symptoms may clear up and be almost unnoticeable.

 This results in the plaques that are most commonly associated with psoriasis.
 The attacks on the skin cells also cause red, inflamed areas of skin to develop.

-Two “tests” or examinations may be necessary to diagnose psoriasis.
+Two tests or examinations may be necessary to diagnose psoriasis.

 When the results return, your doctor may request an appointment to discuss the findings and treatment options with you.

 The most common triggers for psoriasis include:

-Infection: Psoriasis is caused, at least in part, by the immune system mistakenly attacking healthy skin cells.
-If you’re sick or battling an infection, your immune system will go into overdrive to fight the infection.
-This might start another psoriasis bout.
-Strep throat is a common trigger.
+Psoriasis is caused, at least in part, by the immune system mistakenly attacking healthy skin cells.
+If you’re sick — maybe you have an infection — your immune system can mistakenly build an immune response against itself in addition to the necessary defense against the infection.

 Creams and ointments applied directly to the skin can be helpful for reducing mild to moderate psoriasis.